 After the initial pain has eased, she has found a way to look beyond the bad times and hang on to the happy memories.
-She opened the way for healing to take place and so she was able to move on without being bogged down by the negative emotions which we often allow to take control of our lives.
-Mary has chosen not to go back into a union which clearly did not work.
-However, her fond memories keep her heart throbbing and she is able to relate to Paul pleasantly and amicably.
+She is able to forgive Paul and this opens the way for healing to take place.
+She is therefore able to move on without being bogged down by the negative emotions which we often allow to take control of our lives after we experience heartbreak.
+She chooses not to go back into a union which clearly did not work.
+However, her fond memories keep her heart throbbing and she is able to relate to Paul amicably.

 Mary is a light to those who have not found a better way.